microsoft/react-native-windows-samples/docs/IRedBoxHandler-api-windows.md

 static IRedBoxHandler CreateDefaultHandler(ReactNativeHost host);
 ```

 This provides access to the default `IRedBoxHandler`.
-This can be used to display the default redbox as part of a custom RedBoxHandler implementation.
+This can be used to display the default RedBox as part of a custom RedBoxHandler implementation.

 <!--